Wealth Architect · · 19 min read

 How Singapore and Hong Kong Tax

 These two Asian financial centres share a key feature: territorial taxation and no capital gains tax.
+But the similarities mask meaningful differences in how founders actually experience each jurisdiction.

 Singapore's personal income tax rates are progressive, from 0% to 24% on income above SGD 1 million.
 This still compares favourably to high-tax jurisdictions, particularly for investment income.